wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Java/Java-OpenSource-Links.md

 - [Launch4j #Project#](http://launch4j.sourceforge.net/): Launch4j is a cross-platform tool for wrapping Java applications distributed as jars in lightweight Windows native executables.

+- [Warp #Project#](https://github.com/dgiagio/warp): Warp lets you create self-contained single binary applications making it simpler and more ergonomic to deliver your application to your customers.

 # Storage | 数据存储

 - [sql2o #Project#](https://github.com/aaberg/sql2o): sql2o is a small library, which makes it easy to convert the result of your sql-statements into objects.
 No resultset hacking required.
 Kind of like an orm, but without the sql-generation capabilities.
 Supports named parameters.